Doctors split on Avastin for breast cancer: survey

 "In the ideal world, I would like the ability to prescribe Avastin for my patients," said Dr. Eric Winer, director of the Breast Oncology Center at the Dana-Farber Cancer Institute in Boston.
 "However, I don't think this is a huge travesty if it's not available."

-Winer said he has cut back on using Avastin in his own center, but said he did it independently of the FDA's proposal.
+Winer has cut back on using Avastin in his own center, but said he did it independently of the FDA's proposal.

 Although the FDA does not consider cost in its decisions, 78 percent of respondents thought it did.
 Even more thought the FDA's decision might open the door to the evaluation of other drugs.